muskaan1341/Swag_lab/README.md

 The framework is built for maintainability and scalability, ensuring test logic is clearly separated from page interactions.
 This makes the suite easy to extend, debug, and manage over time.

+## How it is helpful
+pytest allows you to run the entire test suite at once and also generate an HTML report, which provides a clear view of all executed scripts in a single place.

+It is especially useful when you want to run the suite in one go—for example, as part of morning smoke testing, sanity testing, or even regression testing.
+You just need to separate the scenarios based on the testing type (smoke, sanity, or regression).

 ## Project Structure

 ```